hawk-s/Pokemon_Market_Efficiency_Final/README.md

 https://colab.research.google.com/drive/1PDfv8NHqm7FNcvbhrpqjH35eKXWMD8wz?usp=sharing

-The *Cross-Sectional analysis* can be replicated by running the file 'analysis_correct_final_copied_15.7.25.ipynb' in the 'CROSS_SECTION_ANALYSIS' folder.
+The *Cross-Sectional analysis* can be replicated by running the file 'ANALYSIS_MAIN.ipynb' in the 'CROSS_SECTION_ANALYSIS' folder.

 The second part of the *Time Series analysis - K&V EIs* can be replicated by running the respective '.ipynb' files in the  'TIME_SERIES_ANALYSIS' folder.